Sumitha-HVA/my-first-blog/README.md

 # Introduction
 This is a simple blog app which is developed using django in the backend and HTML, CSS in the frontend.
 # Requirements
-Python3, pip, virtualenv
+Python3, pip, virtualenv.
-# Installation Instructions
+# Installation Guide
 If you want to work with this project, please follow the instructions below:
 1. create a project folder
 >Windows :